200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-15-Ghostwriter.md

 ```
 Choose one:
 The Scan: an AI built from brain scans of a deceased author.
 Describe the genre, premise and main THEME of your unfinished work.
 The Interpreter: an employee using the Scan to complete the story.
-Say why thereís demand for the book.
+Say why there‚Äôs demand for the book.

 Find a source of random story [elements]: an oracle/tarot deck works.